Cultivation, Collaboration, Creativity, Commitment

 A non-profit organization, the Pacific Chamber Music Academy (PCMA) advocates the importance of 4C’s core values in chamber music: cultivation, collaboration, creativity and commitment, and provides opportunities for young musicians to experience the excitement of teamwork using their solo instruments.
 Dedicated to becoming a premier institution in the Pacific Northwest in honing the craft of teamwork and chamber music among gifted young musicians, PCMA pledges to promote musical and cultural exchange for young musicians globally.

 One of our goals is to cultivate students’ passion in chamber music so they can continue their musical endeavours with their colleagues and friends as a lifelong learning experience.
-Classical music is a lifelong journey that should not end after archiving Level 10 or ARCT certificate, which unfortunately happens rather often to many students, and collaborating in chamber music is a wonderful way to continue this journey.
+Classical music is a lifelong journey that should not end after archiving RCM Level 10 or ARCT diploma, which unfortunately happens rather often to many students, and collaborating in chamber music is a wonderful way to continue this journey.
 Music is food for the soul and benefits our mind, body, and society in multiple ways.
 Please refer to our “Enhancing Education” page for more information.

 Dr. Ronald Sat